amqp-node/amqplib/doc/channel_api.md

  * ifUnused (boolean): if true and the exchange has bindings, it will not be deleted and the channel will be closed.

+If the exchange does not exist, a channel error is raised (RabbitMQ version 3.2.0 and after will not raise an error[1][rabbitmq-idempotent-delete]).

 The server reply has no fields.

 ### `Channel#bindExchange(destination, source, pattern, [args])`